13 Most Important SEO KPIs Every Business Owner Should Track in 2025

 Step 3: Import Data from Multiple Data Sources

-Apart from this, Datapad lets you customize KPI and set goals according to your business.
+Apart from this, Datapad lets you customize KPIs and set SEO goals according to your business.

-What's more, you can search for an individual KPI that sits on any dashboard you create on Datapad via our search bar feature and track it immediately.
-This feature comes in handy when you're short on time but want to track a specific KPI urgently.
+What’s more, you can search for an individual KPI that sits on any dashboard you create on Datapad via the search bar and track it immediately.
+This feature comes in handy when you’re short on time but want to check a specific SEO KPI urgently.

 Top 13 HR KPIs & Metrics You Should Track For Your Team